Domain takedowns guide

 Section titled “Integration with other features”Lookup results

-Section titled “Lookup results”Takedown requests are initiated directly from lookup results.
+Section titled “Lookup results”Takedown requests start from lookup results.
 When viewing suspicious domains, the Takedown button appears in the expanded row details.
 The request automatically includes the domain’s current DNS records, registration metadata, and screenshot.

 Alerts

-Section titled “Alerts”Takedowns can be linked to alerts, creating a complete picture of threat detection and response.
-When an alert triggers for a malicious domain, you can quickly submit a takedown request and link it to the alert for tracking.
+Section titled “Alerts”Takedowns can link to alerts, creating a complete picture of threat detection and response.
+When an alert fires for a malicious domain, submit a takedown request and link it to the alert for tracking.

 Classification data

-Section titled “Classification data”Use domain classification results (phishing, malware, etc.) to prioritize takedown requests.
-Domains classified as high-risk threats should be submitted for takedown immediately.
+Section titled “Classification data”Use domain classification results (phishing, malware, and similar categories) to prioritize takedown requests.
+Domains classified as high-risk threats warrant immediate submission.